Astitva: Plot

 Aditi's sister Sudha (Resham Tipnis) and her husband come to live with Aditi.
 Their constant lovemaking further deepens Aditi's feelings of yearning and abandonment.
 And one spring afternoon, as Malhar breaks into his new ghazal in the rain, Aditi's resolve is broken under the influence of the season.
 Malhar returns a couple of days later, and Aditi asks him to leave stating she loves only Shrikant.
 Aditi has missed a period.
 Sudha learns this and advises her to do something.

 When Shrikant returns, Aditi breaks down and tries to tell him the truth about her pregnancy.
 But Shrikant is doubly elated, having won the first major contract for his own firm and, hearing of his imminent fatherhood, and breaks out into celebrations without letting Aditi complete her story.

 As the story comes back to present time, Shrikant punishes Aditi by making her tell the truth in front of Aniket, Ravi and Meghna.
 Meghna loathes Shrikant, since she suffered spousal abuse from her drunkard husband before divorcing him and marrying Ravi.
-Aniket is disgusted with his mother after knowing the truth of his existence.
+Aniket is disgusted with his mother after learning the truth of his paternity.

 Ravi confronts Shrikant, reminding him of his many extramarital affairs.
 Shrikant refuses to accept it stating he is a man and he did not bring any children, born of those affairs, home.

 Shrikant decides that he will live with Aditi, but any spousal relationship between them will not exist.
-After Revati knows the truth, she breaks the engagement, not because of the truth, but because she realizes that Aniket is no different from the man whom he considered his father till now.
+After Revati learns the truth, she breaks off her engagement, not because of the truth, but because she realizes that Aniket is no different from the man he knew as his father.

 Meghna decides to take Aditi to Goa with her, but Aditi declines.
-Before leaving the house, she demands her husband and son's presences to hear her.
+Before leaving the house, she demands her husband and son's presence to hear her.
 She states how her weakness is called sin, whereas Shrikant's weaknesses are accepted easily.
 She questions who has the authority to accept his weakness.
-Aditi also reveals to Shrikant that she has harbored another secret from him that he is impotent and that is why she was not able to bear children with him.
-And how she could have been made responsible for that too if she didn't have a child.
-Revati enters the house and gives her new generation views to Aniket stating he is alive as his mother didn't decide otherwise.
-Aditi walks out of the house with Revati.
-The movie ends with Revati and Aditi walking out the house and on the road, whilst Shri and Aniket stand in the doorway, watching them go.
+Aditi also reveals to Shrikant that she has harboured another secret from him that he is impotent and that is why she was not able to bear any children with him; how could she have been labelled infertile if she didn't have a child.
+Revati reprimands Aniket stating he is alive as his mother didn't decide otherwise.
+The movie ends with Revati and Aditi walking out of the house and on the road, while Shrikant and Aniket stand in the doorway, watching them go.